System Identification Under Bounded Noise: Optimal Rates Beyond Least Squares: Main results

-where $ C_2$ and $C_5$ are universal constants. \end{theorem} The proof and the details of the constants can be found in \Cref{proof_thm_lower_bound_least_square}. \Cref{thm_lower_bound_least_square} shows that in order for OLS to achieve a fixed estimation error $\epsilon$, the number of samples must be larger {$\Omega(1/{\epsilon^2})$}, making the convergence rate {$\Omega(1/\sqrt{T})$}.
+\end{theorem} The proof and the details of the constants can be found in \Cref{proof_thm_lower_bound_least_square}. \Cref{thm_lower_bound_least_square} shows that in order for OLS to achieve a fixed estimation error $\epsilon$, the number of samples must be larger {$\Omega(1/{\epsilon^2})$}, making the convergence rate {$\Omega(1/\sqrt{T})$}. {While the classical asymptotic results \cite{lennart1999system} may suggest similar dependence, our proof leverages a quantitative version of the central limit theorem to make this intuition precise for the finite sample setting.}